-More than 400,000 men were involved in the trial which looked at the efficacy of prostate specific antigen (PSA) tests – which are available on request for all men over 50.
+More than 400,000 men were involved in the trial which looked at the efficacy of prostate-specific antigen (PSA) tests - which are available in the UK on request for all men over 50.

 Researchers said testing men who do not display any symptoms can detect some disease that would be unlikely to cause any harm and may miss others which can be fatal.

 Cancer Research UK, which funded the research along with the UK's Department of Health, said: "This highlights the flaws of a single PSA test as a way to screen for prostate cancer, and shows the need to find more accurate ways to diagnose cancers that need to be treated."

 The trial - the largest to investigate prostate cancer screening - compared nearly 190,000 men who were invited for a PSA test and 220,000 who were not.